What does PCA stand for?

-Curt enjoys listening to classic literature on CD and is an avid fan of the St Louis Cardinals and the Kentucky Wildcats.
+Curt enjoys listening to classic literature on CD, is an avid fan of the St Louis Cardinals and the Kentucky Wildcats and follows developments in the federal court system.
 He is obsessed with Lord of the Rings, loves researching anything on Google and prefers wearing ties from the Metropolitan Museum of Art Shop.

-Favorite Theologians and Spiritual Writers: John Calvin, Jonathan Edwards, BB Warfield, CS Lewis, JRW Stott, JI Packer, Sinclair Ferguson, and Tim Keller.
-He is also a student of the US Supreme Court.
+Favorite Theologians and Spiritual Writers: John Calvin, Jonathan Edwards, BB Warfield, CS Lewis, JRW Stott, JI Packer, Sinclair Ferguson, Tim Keller and Jerram Barrs.

 Trinity believes the heart of Christianity is the gospel of God’s grace in Christ.
 We believe the Church ought to be a place where hurting sinners can find God’s love and healing.
 We believe in examining ourselves for sin first and foremost and only then engaging the world in humility and love.